 - Any other forms you have received that reflect your income or expenses during the tax year

-Please Note: To file taxes electronically on a married-filing-joint tax return, both spouses must be present to sign the required forms.
+Please Note: To file taxes electronically on a married-filing-join tax return, both spouses must be present to sign the required forms.

 Find a VITA Site Near You

-Our Free Tax Assistance site listing is created in the beginning of every new year and updated often as new site information becomes available.
+Our Free Tax Assistance site listing is created at the beginning of every new year and updated often as new site information becomes available.
 Check back often to see a current list of local sites where you can find assistance filing your taxes and accessing funds through state and federal EITC programs.